Zamy97/Terminal-stuff/README.md

 ## Open a file using your terminal.
 To open a file using your terminal, navigate to your file and type in ex: 'atom [.Filename]'.
 It should open up the file where you want it to open.

+## Something to keep in mind about the '$' in your terminal.
+Type everying after '$' sign.
+Remember: Don't include the $ in your command.
+In addition, Whenever you see the $ in a command, that means it should be called in your computer's terminal.